General aspects of a training programme

 The training programme must be within the countries where the UEMS regulations applies.

 Paediatric Urology Training programmes must apply directly to the Joint Committee on Paediatric Urology (JCPU) for certification.
 Applications should include detailed information concerning the institution(s), medical and academic facilities and the training programme including a written training programme for the whole fellowship period of 2 years and faculty.
-An application fee of 100,-- Euros has to be paid at the moment of application, additional 250,-- Euros at the time of the site visit and finally upon successful certification another 150,-- Euros.
+See this page for the related fees.

 Accreditation is based on the number of admissions to the training programme including day care, outpatient and inpatient care; number and diversity of all practical and surgical procedures; appropriate access to other relevant specialties; staff members, fellows under training and record of scientific publications.